 It’s simple.
 We will notify you to shift your energy use away from 2 p.m. to 6 p.m. on Energy Savings Days.
 If you reduce your energy use, you will receive a credit on your bill.

 It's simple.
 Receive a discounted rate all summer long during the hours of 12 a.m. to 2 p.m. and 7 p.m. and 12 a.m.
 In return, we will notify you on Energy Savings Days to shift your energy use during the hours of 2 p.m. to 6 p.m.
 If you are unable to shift your energy use during these times you will receive a charge of $1.00 per kWh for your energy use.

-You can easily shift your use to cheaper times by raising the set point on your thermostat and delaying the use of electric-intensive appliances during on-peak hours.
-Good candidates for shifting your use: clothes washing, clothes drying, running the dishwasher, window air conditioners, dehumidifiers, cooking, and bathing/showering (for electrically heated hot water and or water supplied by well pumps).
-The higher the electric use, the better the savings.
-Programmable timers can be installed by the homeowner/renter to automatically shift the run time of some appliances.
+You can easily shift energy by making simple changes like raising the set point on your thermostat and delaying the use of electric-intensive appliances.
+Electric-intensive appliances include: clothes washer/dryer, dishwasher, window air conditioners, dehumidifiers, cooking, bathing/showering (for electrically heated hot water and/or water supplied by well pumps).
+Timers can be installed to automatically program the run time of some appliances.

 Yes!
-By raising the temperature set point of your thermostat during on-peak hours, you can easily reduce your energy use and take advantage of the TOU pricing.
+By raising the temperature set point of your thermostat during 2 p.m. to 6 p.m. on Energy Savings Days, you can easily see savings to your bill.
 A programmable thermostat can help make this an effortless process.

-Don’t think TOU is for you?
+Want a different option?
 No problem.
 With a central air conditioner, you’re also eligible for our AC Peak Cycling program, which can provide hassle-free savings.
-Click here to learn more about our AC Peak Cycling program.
+Click here to learn more.

-The Time of Use program is voluntary, however you must commit to a minimum of 12 months.
+The program is voluntary; however, you must commit for a minimum of 12 months.